List of operations conducted by SEAL Team Six: Raid on compounds in January 2006

 In January 2006, a DEVGRU SEAL team flew to Al Asad Air base in far western Iraq, about 75 miles from the Syrian border.
 The SEALs thought of a non-complicated tactic of effectively raiding or assaulting insurgent bases.
 The SEALs would land some distance away, far enough so that the people at the target couldn't hear the choppers.
 Then the SEALs would walk their way in and blow the doors, then sneak into the house in total silence.
 The DEVGRU SEAL team that would go on this raid would be accompanied by United States Army Rangers and a British Special Boat Service operative.
 Later intelligence came up with three major compounds filled with terrorists all in the same area.
 It would be a joint operations with United States Army Special Forces and other British troops.
 The SEALs were going to land five clicks away, and walk in because the terrorist insurgents wouldn't hear them.
 The SEALs could sneak into the target compounds.
 After the SEALs landed at their remote spot in the pitch dark and began their hike.
 While the SEALs were advancing, the U.S. Army Special Forces and British forces who did not want to walk in quietly came in on loud helicopters to land on the X. This increased the probability that the insurgents would know they were coming.
 The DEVGRU snipers and ladder carriers sprinted to the nearest roofline to get up high.
 The SEALs moved on to their objective- each unit had one of the compounds- going in and going dark, using the new tactic.
 The SEALs placed a charge on the door and blew it open.
 The DEVGRU SEALs entered quietly and found themselves in a long hallway.
 The SEALs and the British SBS operative moved their way forward in usual CQB formation.
 An insurgent with an AK-47 pointed right at the SEALs popped out of a doorway.
 The SEALs looked back at him with their night vision goggles.
 The insurgent couldn't see the SEALs in the dark.
 The insurgent went back behind the door.
 The British SBS operative and a DEVGRU SEAL entered and pushed through the door.
 The SEAL shot dead the insurgent.
 Two other DEVGRU SEALs left the building and encountered two more insurgents.
 The two SEALs opened fire killing the two insurgents.
 The SEALs cleared another building.
 Then they gave medical aid to a wounded terrorist who threw away his gun and was wounded in the leg.
 The DEVGRU snipers opened fire toward a nearby mosque where the terrorists had fled.
 A SEAL opened fire at a fleeing insurgent who fled in the mosque not knowing if he hit him.
 The SEALs then turned to the U.S. Army Rangers for help.
 An Army Ranger carrying a Carl Gustaf went into position while another U.S. Ranger followed him carrying the rockets for the Carl Gustaf.
 The Army Ranger with the Carl Gustaf fired two rockets into the mosque where the terrorist insurgents had fled.
 The bodies of the insurgents were flung everywhere as the rockets hit them.
 After the successful raid.
-The DEVGRU SEALs, Army Rangers, and the British SBS operative returned back to base.
+The DEVGRU SEALs, Army Rangers, and the British SBS operators returned to base.